 - A New Default Theme.
 So what is up next?
 With both the Editor and the Customization getting more Gutenbergian, a New Default WordPress Theme is in order.
 Thus, the new Default Theme of 2018 will be inspired by and created in order to facilitate all these afore-mentioned changes.

 WordPress is growing!

-WordPress now powers about 29% of the web.
+WordPress now powers more than 40% of the web (source w3techs).
 Engaging a massive community of individuals that form the buzzing WordPress Ecosystem.
 With over 128 WordCamps organised in 48 countries, the number of WordCamp Attendees has reached the fascinating number of 39,625.
 What is even more amazing is that the number of Meetup Attendees all over the world has reached a grand total of 99.301.